Quickstart

 });

-For a session, run the SRP-6a exchange: POST /v1/auth/srp/start with A, derive the shared key from the returned salt and B, then POST /v1/auth/srp/finish with M1.
-The response carries the session.
+For a session, run the SRP-6a exchange: POST /v1/auth/srp/start with a, derive the shared key from the returned salt, b and handle, then POST /v1/auth/srp/finish with the handle and m1.
+The response carries a token you send as Authorization: Bearer <token>.
 Neither secret leaves the process.

 3Put a secret